The Gap Between Compliance and Real Safety Performance

 The goal is not to choose between compliance and performance.
 Strong organizations need both.

 Compliance remains essential.
+It provides the framework, establishes responsibilities, and reduces legal and regulatory exposure.
 But if an organization wants real safety performance, it has to build beyond that foundation.

 Because the organizations that perform best in safety are rarely the ones asking only, *Are we compliant?*